currodri/depletion_extractor/README.md

 This package extracts and processes **element depletion data** from cosmological galaxy simulations.
 Element depletion refers to the process where metals (elements heavier than hydrogen and helium) are removed from the gas phase and incorporated into dust grains in the interstellar medium.

+### Sample Dataset Included

+The package includes a sample HDF5 dataset (`depletion_data.h5`) containing processed simulation data that you can use immediately to test all functionality and reproduce the examples in this README.
+The dataset is small (95 KB) and contains representative data from multiple G8, G9, and G10 simulations with different metallicities and gas fraction configurations.

 ### Key Functionality:

 1. **Data Extraction**: Reads depletion output files from RAMSES simulations for specific spatial regions defined by radial (`rmax`) and vertical (`zmax`) extents